aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/ots-to-xlsm/_index.md

 ---
 title: Java OTS to XLSM - OTS to XLSM Converter
 description: Aspose Excel.
-Convert OTS to XLSM quickly and easily with Aspose.Cells.
-Java OTS to XLSM.
-Java Save OTS to XLSM.
-Save OTS as XLSM using Java.
+This comprehensive solution provides Java developers with a fully integrated approach to convert OTS to XLSM format, enabling seamless saving of OTS data into XLSM format using the Aspose.Cells library, all through efficient and customizable Java code.
-keywords: [Aspose Excel., Java Aspose.Cells., Convert OTS to XLSM in Java., Save OTS to XLSM using Java., Java OTS to XLSM saveformat., OTS to XLSM Converter., Java Save OTS as XLSM]
+keywords: [Aspose Excel., Java Aspose.Cells., Smart OTS files to XLSM Converter for Java., Convert OTS to XLSM in Java., OTS files to XLSM Conversion in Java., Leverage intelligent data processing to automatically parse and save OTS into XLSM format with high fidelity and code efficiency]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}